 The unsolvable

-Attempt to overcome this paradox were presented in 1908, by Ernst Zermelo, who tried to alter the foundational axioms of set theory in order to overcome the Russel Paradox.
-However, Gödel’s incompleteness theorems, showed that even with Zermelo adaptation of the axiom that lie at the foundations of set theory, a solution to the continuum hypothesis can never be found.
+Attempts to overcome this paradox were presented in 1908, by Ernst Zermelo, who tried to alter the foundational axioms of set theory in order to overcome the Russel Paradox.
+However, Gödel’s incompleteness theorems, showed that even with Zermelo adaptation of the axiom that lie at the foundations of set theory, a solution to the Continuum Hypothesis can never be found.
+This directly challenged Hilbert’s attempt to encourage mathematicians to find a consistent set of axioms for mathematics.

 The Question